Navid200/xDrip/docs/Nightscout/FullDisk.md

 - 8- Click on the recovery instance name.
 ![](./images/EditRecoveryInstance.png)

 - 9- Click on Edit at the top.
 Scroll down to Storage.
 Scroll further down to "Additional disks".
 Click on "Attach existing disk".
+If you see a note that there is no disk to attach, it means you did not detach the boot disk of your Nightscout instance.
+Go back and do that.
 ![](./images/AttachExistingDisk.png)